TIBCOSoftware/snappydata/docs/howto/use_stream_processing_with_snappydata.md

 <a id= structuredstreaming> </a>
 ## Structured Streaming

 The TIBCO ComputeDB structured streaming programming model is the same as [Spark structured streaming](https://spark.apache.org/docs/2.1.1/structured-streaming-programming-guide.html).
 The only difference is support for ingesting streaming dataframes into TIBCO ComputeDB tables through a built-in **Sink**.

 TIBCO ComputeDB provides a build-in output **Sink** which simplifies ingestion of streaming dataframes into TIBCO ComputeDB tables.
 The **Sink** supports idempotent writes, ensuring consistency of data when failures occur, as well as support for all mutation operations such as inserts, appends, updates, puts, and deletes.

 The output data source name for TIBCO ComputeDB is `snappysink`.

-### Code Sample

-A minimal code example for structured streaming with snappysink is available [here](https://github.com/SnappyDataInc/snappydata/blob/master/examples/src/main/scala/org/apache/spark/examples/snappydata/structuredstreaming/SocketSourceExampleWithSnappySink.scala).
+A minimal code example for structured streaming with socket source and **Snappy Sink** is available [here](https://github.com/SnappyDataInc/snappydata/blob/master/examples/src/main/scala/org/apache/spark/examples/snappydata/structuredstreaming/SocketSourceExampleWithSnappySink.scala).

-### Examples

-You can refer to structured streaming examples [here](https://github.com/SnappyDataInc/snappydata/blob/master/examples/src/main/scala/org/apache/spark/examples/snappydata/structuredstreaming/CDCExample.scala)
+You can also refer to [Structured Streaming Quickstart guide](/quickstart/structucture_streamingquickstart.md).
+For more examples, refer to [structured streaming examples](https://github.com/SnappyDataInc/snappydata/blob/master/examples/src/main/scala/org/apache/spark/examples/snappydata/structuredstreaming/CDCExample.scala)

 ### Using TIBCO ComputeDB Structured Streaming API